andrewcumming/phys457/_sources/outline.md

 Homeworks will be weekly, due on Tuesday 11:59pm each week.  *The homeworks are a key part of learning the material and will prepare you for the exams.* Late submissions will not be accepted.
 If you run out of time, please submit whatever you can before the deadline.

 The midterm will be an open-book take home format exam, given out at the start of class on **Tuesday March 12** (this is week after reading week) and will be due 48 hours later.
-The final exam will be a 72-hour take home exam during the final exam period.
+The final exam will be a 72-hour take home exam during the final exam period. *Update* the final exam will be released at 9am on April 22 and will be due at 9am on April 25.

 Course materials such as lecture notes and problem sets will be made available on the course website at